Biodiesel: Overview, Production, Distribution, Energy Resource, Uses, & Regulations

 • This is an eco-friendly alternative to traditional fossil fuels and also helps in the conservation of them.

-• It helps in lowering carbon dioxide emissions due to the close carbon cycle as plants absorb CO2 during their growth.
+• It helps in lowering carbon dioxide emissions due to the close carbon cycle as plants absorb CO2 during their growth, hence reducing the greenhouse effect.

 NEET Highest Scoring Chapters & Topics